FirebaseExtended/firestore-nlp-extension/PREINSTALL.md

-Use this extension to perform NLP tasks on strings (for example, reviews) written to a Cloud Firestore collection.
+Use this extension to perform natural language processing (NLP) tasks on strings (for example, reviews) written to a Cloud Firestore collection.
 The tasks available are sentiment analysis, entity extraction and text classification.

 This extension listens to your specified Cloud Firestore collection.
 If you add a string to a specified field in any document within that collection, this extension: